 Malaysia is one of the most diverse countries in Southeast Asia, both in its citizens and its landscape.
-Many people call Malaysia home, but their cultural diversity shines with people from different countries and religions settling within its borders.
+Many people call Malaysia home, though their cultural diversity shines with people from different countries and religions settling within its borders.

 Communities of Muslims, Hindus, Chinese, and indigenous people are all spread throughout the country, adding to its complexity.
-But diversity spreads beyond the people and the landscape changes from pristine beaches to dense rainforests and picturesque islands.
+Diversity spreads beyond the people, and the landscape changes from pristine beaches to dense rainforests and picturesque islands.

 Selamat Datang – Welcome to Malaysia

 The city, like many Asian cities, perfectly blends the past with the present.
 Historical monuments and dispersed throughout the streets, while busy street markets are backed by towering skyscrapers.
-In fact, Kuala Lumpur is known for their gorgeous modern skyline with the Petronas Twin Towers the main centerpiece.
+In fact, Kuala Lumpur is known for its gorgeous modern skyline, with the Petronas Twin Towers the main centerpiece.

 Culture and Language

 Prehistoric Malaysia was ruled by pre-hominids, which date back 1.83 million years.
-The early kingdoms were built by the first millennium CE, which were influenced by Hinduism, Buddhism, and eventually Islam.
+The early kingdoms were built by the first millennium CE, which were influenced by Hinduism, Buddhism, and eventually, Islam.
 Borneo even ruled over the area before Malaysia fell under British influence, which saw the rise of the East India Company.

 It wasn’t until well after the wars in 1963 that Malaysia became an independent country, which included other states like Singapore, Sabah, and Sarawak.
-But Singapore is no longer a part of Malaysia and became independent in 1965.
+Singapore is no longer a part of Malaysia and became independent in 1965.

 Now, Malaysia has a parliamentary government and constitutional monarchy.
 It is classified as also having representational democracy.
 The prime minister holds the highest power in the government and rules the nation with their Cabinet.
 With a relatively stable government, the country has grown to become a hotspot for travelers.